Elan Language Reference

 (5 + 6) mod 3

-Note that mod is more of a remainder operator than a modulus operator -- the result takes the sign of the first argument.
+Note that mod is more of a remainder operator than a modulus operator.
+The result takes the sign of the first argument.
 If both arguments are positive, there is no difference.

 The minus sign may also be used as a unary operator, and this takes precedence over binary operators so: